niklas-mardby/may-the-force/README.md

 # may-the-force
-A short demo of AJAX using Typescript and Sass
+A short demo of AJAX using the famous Star Wars API, aka SWAPI from https://swapi.dev/